21 Mar Top 10 WordPress Security Issues You Should Know in 2021

 Many web host providers generally offer a certain degree of security to the websites.
-The two most popular type of hosting is shared and managed hosting.
+The two most popular type of hosting is shared and managed to host.
 While managed hosting is considered a more secure and better option, shared hosting is more preferred as it’s not as expensive.
 With shared hosting, when one website is compromised, other sites are also exposed to the same threat.

 - Not Scanning Sites Regularly

 Research shows that a website gets hacked at least 44 times a day.
 If Google finds a website falling under the hacked list, they immediately blacklist the site.
-This is done in order to protect Google users from accessing sites that can harm them.
+This is done to protect Google users from accessing sites that can harm them.

 Make sure you scan your sites regularly.
 This includes locations such as WordPress plugins, themes, core files, themes, databases and .htaccess files.
 When there are a wide array of places, make sure you check for: